If you want to become a patient, you may call us or stop by to find out how.

 Patients will need to arrive promptly for their first appointment to allow time to review our paperwork, policies, and procedures.
 Our friendly front desk staff will gladly answer any questions you may have.

 Anyone can become a patient at Wilkes Public Health Dental Clinic!
 We are truly a public clinic dedicated to serving the diverse needs of our community.
-Preference will be given to Wilkes County residents, but we have recently expanded to accept patients from the surrounding areas in our clinic.
 We are dedicated to serving the unserved and underserved, but we do accept private insurance and self-pay patients, and you need not be low-income to qualify.
 Contact us to find out about our new patient appointment availability.